 Safety Wing

 Safety Wing is new to the travel insurance market and aims to build a global social welfare safety net.
-Alongside travel coverage, it also focuses on extensive medical travel insurance – a great option for those looking to work abroad or be in one place outside their home country for a period of time.
+Alongside travel coverage, it also focuses on extensive medical travel insurance – a great option for those looking to work abroad or be in one place outside their home country for a while.
 Safety Wing’s other unique positioning is that it is made specifically for remote workers and digital nomads, where you don’t have to be on home turf to book your policy.
-Coverage policies are sold as 28-day auto-renewable subscriptions, with the option to cancel or pause at any time.
+Coverage policies are sold as 28-day auto-renewable subscriptions, with the option to cancel or pause anytime.

 Covermore

-This was my main insurance provider and the only one in the UK who agreed to renew my policy after one year while on the road – I can extend while outside of the UK for a further six months.
-After that, I couldn’t.
-I find Covermore to be comprehensive on all things including personal items and electrical goods, as well as covering a huge list of adventure activities without a hideous excess charge.
-At the time, I booked through Round the World Experts, who managed my policy extensions while on the road.
+Covermore was my main insurance provider when I lived in the UK and the only provider who agreed to renew my policy after one year while on the road.
+I was able to extend for a further six months—after that, I couldn’t.
+Covermore offers comprehensive coverage, including personal items and electrical goods, as well as a huge list of adventure activities without a hideous excess charge.

-I first used the Travelex Globe Cash Passport prepaid cash card as the rates were once lower, loading money onto it straight from my bank account.
+Travelex Travel Money Card was my first prepaid cash card as the rates were once lower, loading money onto it straight from my bank account.
 It’s a more secure way of withdrawing money abroad and you are only charged a flat usage fee on purchases, which is much better value than traditional Credit and Debit cards.

 Money Supermarket

-Easy to navigate and use, I use this website for all manner of quick comparisons, from the best savings accounts and credit cards to comparing the best travel insurance deals.
-Ideal for setting up a savings account pre-travelling and being prepared financially when you are on the roads.
+Money Supermarket is easy to navigate and use.
+I use this website for all manner of quick comparisons, from the best savings accounts and credit cards to the best travel insurance deals.
+It is ideal for setting up a savings account before travelling and being financially prepared when you are on the road.

 Travel Tips and Inspiration